 All 5 documents should be downloaded and read before completion of the application form.

-Completed application forms need to be submitted by 12:00 midday on 19th December 2013.
+Completed application forms are to be submitted to the DCYP-MOD-ESF-Mailbox by 16:00hrs on 30 September 2014.

 Education of Service Children Change Programme

 The Education of Service Children Change Programme (ESCCP) has been set up within the Directorate Children & Young People (DCYP) in recognition of the changes that are taking place within defence, and other policy which may impact upon children of service personnel.

 There are 4 projects within the programme:

 - Project 1: Improving access to high quality education for service children in the UK

 - Project 2: Managing the closure of SCE schools in Germany while maintaining education standards